Enriching Lives with Dog Daycare in Raleigh, NC

 - Temperament assessment.
 We start by taking into account your pet’s age, breed, temperament, and previous experiences to determine the best playgroup match for them.
 Then, we’ll take your dog out with us and a small number of dogs to see how they interact and if they get along with the other dogs.
 As long as everything goes well, your pet will be able to camp with us!

 - Up-to-date vaccinations.
-Dogs need the following vaccines before they are allowed to camp with us: Rabies, DHPP, Bordetella, and Canine Influenza.
+Day campers need to be at least 16 weeks old and have received their Rabies and final DHPP vaccine.
+Dogs need to be current with the following vaccines before they are allowed to camp with us: Rabies, DHPP, Bordetella, and Canine Influenza.